xinyuz11v2/React-Evaluation/README.md

 - git clone your completed code challenge repo and cd into the directory
 - then run -> npm install
-- then run -> npm dev:server
+- then run -> npm run dev:server
-- then run -> npm dev:client
+- then run -> npm run dev:client

 ---